 Ferreira, M., 2019.
 Tesla and the electric vehicle market in 2018 (Doctoral dissertation).

 Fettermann, D.C., Echeveste, M.E.S. and Tortorella, G.L., 2017.
-The benchmarking of the use of toolkit for mass customization in the automobile industry.
+The benchmarking of the toolkit used for mass customization in the automobile industry.
 Benchmarking: An International Journal.

 France-Presse, A. 2019.
 No-deal Brexit will have 'seismic' impact, says European car industry. the Guardian.
 [Online] Viewed 7 April 2020.
 Available at: https://www.theguardian.com/business/2019/sep/23/no-deal-brexit-will-have-seismic-impact-says-european-car-industry